Page loading ... Please wait.

 Banana Muffins with White Chocolate

-Pumpkin Chocolate Chip Muffins: Preheat oven to 350 degrees F (177 degrees C).
-Place rack in the middle of the oven.
-Line 12 muffin cups with paper liners or spray each cup with a non stick vegetable spray.
+Pumpkin Chocolate Chip Muffins: Preheat your oven to 350 degrees F (180 degrees C).
+You will need a 12 cup muffin pan.
+You can butter or spray the muffin cups with a non stick spray.
+Or you can line the muffin cups with paper liners.

-In a large bowl, sift together the flour, baking soda, ground spices, and salt.
+In a large bowl, whisk together the flour, baking soda, ground spices, and salt.

-In the bowl of your electric mixer, or with a hand mixer, cream the butter and sugar until light and fluffy.
+In the bowl of your electric mixer, or with a hand mixer, beat the butter until smooth.
+Add the sugar and beat until light and fluffy.
 Add the eggs, one at a time, beating well after each addition.
 Beat in the vanilla extract.
-Scrape down the sides of the bowl.
-With the mixer on low speed, alternately add the flour mixture and pumpkin puree, in three additions, beginning and ending with the flour mixture.
+Scrape down the sides of the bowl as needed.
+Add the flour mixture and pumpkin puree and beat just until everything is mixed together.
 Fold in the chocolate chips.

 Fill the muffin cups evenly with the batter using two spoons or an ice cream scoop.
 Place in the oven and bake for about 18 - 20 minutes, or until firm to the touch and a toothpick inserted in the center of one of the muffins comes out clean.
 Place on a wire rack to cool.